Maki-Grz/Maki-Grz/README.md

 Ever since I got a machine with a Snapdragon X processor, my goal has been to run frontier LLM and VLM models natively using the NPU.
 This led me to Qualcomm's GenieX (formerly Nexa AI).

 Because I love Rust, I decided to contribute by building the complete Rust bindings for their C API.
 Following discussions with the upstream maintainers, I extracted this work from my initial fork into a dedicated, standalone repository.
-The project is now fully documented, supports automated Windows ARM64 dynamic linking out of the box, and is officially published on crates.io.
+The project supports automated Windows ARM64 dynamic linking out of the box, and is published on crates.io.

 * 📦 **Repository:** [Maki-Grz/geniex-rs](https://github.com/Maki-Grz/geniex-rs)
 * 🦀 **Crates.io:** [geniex-rs](https://crates.io/crates/geniex-rs)